zlav/fossa-cli/README.md

   </a>
 </p>

-## Background
+## Overview
 `fossa` analyzes complex codebases to generate dependency reports and license notices.
-By leveraging existing build environments, it can generate fast and highly-accurate results.
+By integrating with your production build system, it generates extremely accurate results.

 **Features:**

 - Supports [over 20+ languages & environments](docs/how-it-works.md) (JavaScript, Java, Ruby, Python, Golang, PHP, .NET, etc...)
-- Auto-configures for monoliths; instantly handles multiple builds in large codebases
+- Auto-configuration for monoliths: detects and configures multiple projects in large codebases
-- Fast & portable; a cross-platform binary you can drop into CI or dev machines
+- Fast & portable: a cross-platform binary you can drop into CI or dev machines
 - Generates offline documentation for license notices & third-party attributions
 - Tests dependencies against license violations, audits and vulnerabilities (coming soon!) by integrating with https://fossa.io